 1. Revamp Your Meals

 Pace yourself.
 Stop eating before you get too full.
-It also helps to slow down, since you may not feel full until 15-20 minutes after you start to eat.
+It helps if you eat slower, since you may not feel full until 15-20 minutes after you start to eat.

 2. Outsmart Your Triggers